Consensys/quorum.js/README.md

 ## Enclaves

-The library supports connections to private enclaves:
+The library supports connection to Quorum private transaction manager and execution of a raw transaction.
+Example pseudo code:

 ```js